Using Reports

 To delete a report file from a report set or remove a report from a report file, click the Edit

-icon in the row of the selected report set and continue in the Edit the report set dialog.
+icon in the row of the selected report set and continue in the Report set page.

 For details, see “Editing a Report Set”.